emilycares/moxy/README.md

 Its main use case it to cache HTTP requests.

+## Get Started
+1. Build
+2. Copy executable to some directory
+3. Start and stop it
+4. Change the remote in moxy.json

 ## Usecase
 You want to call and API that does not exist or is currently changing, and you are the person that needs to integrate this new/changed API in your software.